 We assess each application on a case-by-case basis, but normally we do cover the carer's or personal assistant’s expenses.
-We are committed to ensuring that a disability is not a barrier to completing a Travelling Fellowship, so that anyone with a worthwhile project has the chance to become a Churchill Fellow.
+We are committed to ensuring that a disability is not a barrier to completing a Churchill Fellowship, so that anyone with a worthwhile project has the chance to become a Churchill Fellow.

 If I am awarded a Fellowship, how much will my grant be?

 Each individual grant is calculated based on the project, destination(s) to be visited and the duration of the Fellowship.
 Our aim is that all travel related costs will be covered by the grant.

 May I re-apply another year if my application is unsuccessful?